 Little did I know at the time how helpful Cass my border collie would be in caring for my mum when diagnosed with Alzheimer’s with vascular dementia in early 2016.

 Cass certainly helped me get back to health both physically and mental.
 Was it possible she could share her collie skills by helping Mum?
 The answer has been a resounding yes.

-Mum's eye sight and hearing was already poor, she had managed to cope but it was clear she was unable to look after herself any more.
+Mum's eyesight and hearing were already poor, she had managed to cope but it was clear she was unable to look after herself anymore.
 So living with me was the easiest decision.